ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 - [ ] 20.
 Implement Security Measures
     - [ ] 20.1.
 Conduct a security audit of the entire system.
     - [ ] 20.2.
 Implement secure handling of sensitive information in configurations.
     - [ ] 20.3.
-Develop secure communication between the main application and the LLM microservice.
+Develop secure communication between the main application and the LLM CLI.
     - [ ] 20.4.
 Implement user authentication and authorization systems.
     - [ ] 20.5.
 Implement input validation and sanitization throughout the system.
     - [ ] 20.6.
 Develop secure practices for storing and accessing the vector database.
+    - [ ] 20.7.
+Implement rate limiting for API calls to comply with provider restrictions.

 - [ ] 21.
 Develop Plugin System for Extensibility
     - [ ] 21.1.
 Design and implement a plugin architecture.